Admire the Acrobats

 - Video of acrobats performing

-Tell the children they will pretend to admire an acrobat as they read and write words that start with the letter A and make the short /a/ sound as in apple, act, animal, and acrobat.
+The children will pretend to admire an acrobat as they read and write words that start with the letter A and make the short /a/ sound as in apple, act, animal, and acrobat.

 Admire the acrobats